wbtek/gentoo_update/README.md

   'system' -- 'emerge' with @system, not @world.
 Flows to 'depclean'.
   'revdepdo' -- same as 'revdep' but rebuilds compromised packages.

-Modifiers (abbreviated form in parenthesis):
+Modifiers (abreviated form in parenthesis):
   'only' stops after only one action (doesn't do rest of list).
   'pretend' shows commands without executing them.
-  'quick' doesn't add several deepish options to 'emerge'.
+  'quick' minimal dependency checking.
-  'strict' almost 'exhaustive' but builds less.
+  'strict' (default) 'quick' + quite good dependency checking.
-  '(ex)haustive' makes 'emerge' build if dependencies changed.
+  '(ex)haustive' 'strict' + rebuilds if any dependencies rebuilt.
   'debug' shows diagnostics.
 Shows more as first option.

 Examples:
-  'gentoo_update sync' does *all* actions in list above.
+  'gentoo_update sync' does ALL actions in list above.
-  'gentoo_update emerge' does very deep 'emerge' and all remaining steps.
+  'gentoo_update emerge' sets 'strict' mode and starts from 'emerge'.
-  'gentoo_update only quick system' stops after shallow emerge of @system'.
+  'gentoo_update only quick system' stops after quick emerge of @system'.

-Default is 'only emerge' when no <first_action> given, so:
+Default is 'strict only emerge' when no <first_action> given, so:
-  'gentoo_update' is shortcut for 'gentoo_update only emerge'
+  'gentoo_update' is shortcut for 'gentoo_update strict only emerge'
-    (stops after very deep emerge)
+    (stops after strict emerge)
-  'gentoo_update quick' is shortcut for 'gentoo_update quick only emerge'.
+  'gentoo_update quick' is short for 'gentoo_update quick only emerge'.
-    (stops after shallow emerge)
+    (stops after quick emerge)
 ```

 ## Note